 A farmers' market allows growers to sell directly to consumers at a given location and time.
 This marketing method has grown in popularity.

-Since USDA’s Agricultural Marketing Service began tracking farmers’ markets in 1994, the number of markets in the United States has grown from 1,755 to 8,144 in 2013, an increase of about 4 percent from the previous year.
-The states with the most farmers' markets include California (759), New York (637), Illinois (336), Michigan (331) and Ohio (300).
+Since USDA’s Agricultural Marketing Service began tracking farmers’ markets in 1994, the number of markets in the United States has grown to 8,720, an increase of about 7.07 percent from 2013.
 Total annual sales at U.S. farmers' markets are estimated at $1 billion.

 Most farmers' markets are operated on a seasonal basis, opening in the spring and closing in the fall.
 There are year-round markets and they are generally found on the West Coast, southeast and southwest United States.